akka/akka/akka-docs/src/main/paradox/project/migration-guide-2.5.x-2.6.x.md

 If there is interest it may be moved to a separate, community-maintained repository.

+## akka-contrib removed

+The akka-contrib module was deprecated in 2.5 and has been removed in 2.6.
+To migrate, take the components you are using from [Akka 2.5](https://github.com/akka/akka/tree/release-2.5/akka-contrib) and include them in your own project or library under your own package name.

 ## Scala 2.11 no longer supported

 If you are still using Scala 2.11 then you must upgrade to 2.12 or 2.13